JetBrains/teamcity-documentation/topics/common-problems.md

 * Error message in build configuration with Maven dependencies trigger activated: "Unable to check for Maven dependency Update ..."
 If the build configuration produces successful builds despite displaying such error messages, these errors are likely to be caused by the __server\-side Maven misconfiguration__.

 To collect information for the __Maven__ tab, or to perform Maven dependencies check (for the trigger), TeamCity runs the embedded Maven.
 The execution is performed on the _server_ machine, and any _agent\-side_ maven settings are __not accessible__.
-TeamCity resolves the `settings.xml` files on the server\-side separately, as described [on this documentation page](maven-server-side-settings.md).
+TeamCity resolves the `settings.xml` files on the server\-side separately, as described in [Maven Server-Side Settings](maven-server-side-settings.md).

-It makes sense to check if the `server-side settings.xml` files contain correct information about remote repositories, proxies, mirrors, profiles, credentials etc.
+It makes sense to check if the `server-side settings.xml` files contain correct information about remote repositories, proxies, mirrors, profiles, credentials, and so on.

 __[Back to top](#Most+frequently+used+documentation+sections)__